 Here is our Outdoor Fall Home Maintenance Checklist to help you prepare ...
 Read More

-Furnaces, also known as gas forced-air systems, don’t require a lot of work by the homeowner, but a little preventative maintenance goes a long way.
+Furnaces, also known as gas or electric forced-air systems, don’t require a lot of work by the homeowner.
+However, a little furnace maintenance can goe a long way for you.
 A licensed professional should perform most heating and cooling maintenance.

 Many people are unaware of the electrical hazards that are present in their own homes, apartments, or workplaces.
 But with some basic electrical safety knowledge, most electrical fires and electrocutions could be avoided.